porres/pd-cyclone/README.md

 Cyclone 0.3 needs at least Pd Vanilla 0.48-1 and it doesn't fully work in any other version of Pd or in other flavours such as Pd Extended and Purr Data - by the way, both of them carry outdated versions od cyclone, Pd-Extended carries older 0.1 versions while Purr Data still carries the outdated cyclone 0.2 release (and it's not yet fully ported either).

-The original author of cyclone - Krzysztof Czaja - abandoned it in 2005 at version 0.1alpha55, when it was then incorporated and available in Pd-Extended, where it only a had a minor update in 2013 (0.1alpha56) right before cyclone and Pd Extended were abandoned altogether.
-Under a new maintenance phase by Fred Jan Kraan, 0.1alpha57 and cyclone 0.2 beta versions were released, still closely related to the previous '0.1alpha' releases.
+The original author of cyclone - Krzysztof Czaja - abandoned it in 2005 at version 0.1alpha55.
+Cyclone was then incorporated and available in Pd-Extended, where it only a had a minor update in 2013 (0.1alpha56) right before Cyclone and Pd Extended were abandoned altogether.
+Under a new maintenance phase by Fred Jan Kraan, 0.1alpha57 and cyclone 0.2 beta versions were released, still closely related to the previous '0.1alpha' releases and mostly compliant to Max 4.0!

 The main focus of cyclone 0.3 (currently in beta stage) has been on updating cyclone objects to the latest Max version (Max 7.3.4 at the time of this release).
 We're also fixing many bugs, rewriting the documentation and including new objects.
 So far we have: